Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 #### Theory {#theory}

-Lenses are used for getting and setting fields of deeply nested product types when you know the value is there. (it's not optional)
+Lenses are used for getting and setting fields of deeply nested product types, when you know the value is there. (it's not optional)

 A lens is defined by the following operations: